ravicm/hello/cheflab.md

 #### Creating multiple recipes

 To install multiple packages at the same time, the below example will perform 3 tasks at a time
-##### This will run multiple tasks like creating 'testfile' and installing packages 'tree' and 'apache' as show below
+##### This will run multiple tasks like creating 'testfile' and installing packages 'tree' and 'apache' as shown below
 a.
 Creating 'testfile

 ```rb